 This stafidhopitta is the invention of my mother, Vasoulla, created in 1983 as an alternative to baklava and was first made on TV by her on BBC2’s Food & Drink in 89.

-I too, loved appearing on the programme aged around 9 I think (!) giving me my first taste of what would become a career in TV and film.
+I too, loved appearing on the programme aged around 9 or 10 I think (!) giving me my first taste of what would become a career in TV and film.

-…Back to the dessert, this golden filo pastry treat filled with succulent sultanas, oranges and orange liquor is a firm favourite here and I know you will love it too!
+…Back to the dessert, this golden filo pastry treat filled with succulent sultanas, oranges and orange liquor is devoured by my husband and kids (I make theirs without the alcohol).

-Stafidhopitta is affectionately known as the older sister to baklava in this house, similar to it’s ‘nutty’ counterpart yet softer, fruiter and more delicate, a real treat after a Greek meze and equally lovely with a splash of single cream!
+Stafidhopitta is affectionately known as the older sister to baklava in this house, similar to it’s ‘nutty’ counterpart yet softer, fruiter and more delicate, a real treat after a Greek meze.

 225g butter, plus extra for greasing